jushii/StateMachineController/README.md

-[Readme and repository is work in progress]
+[readme and repository are work in progress]

 # StateMachineController (for Unity)
 StateMachineController is a finite state machine (FSM) controller for Unity.
-Divide your game logic to different state machines and let StateMachineController handle updating them.
+Divide your game logic multiple state machines and let StateMachineController take care of running their Update methods.

 Changing a state is simple!